Lor-Zod: Fictional character biography

-Lor-Zod I

 "Last Son"

 When a spacecraft falls towards Metropolis, it is diverted to a relatively safe landing by Superman.
-After its landing, Superman was surprised to discover a young boy inside.
-Echoing his own arrival in his youth years before, Superman saw that the boy was completely unharmed.
-The Kryptonian writings on his ship stated that his Kryptonian name is Lor-Zod.
-He is taken to the east coast lab of the Department of Metahuman Affairs (under supervision of Sarge Steel) for observation.
-However, Superman takes custody of Lor-Zod and decides to raise him.
-Superman contacts Batman, who gives Lor-Zod the human identity of Christopher Kent.
+After its landing, Superman discovers a Kryptonian boy inside, who is taken to the east coast lab of the Department of Metahuman Affairs for observation.

+The boy is initially only able to speak Kryptonian and does not know his name or where he came from.
+After he is confirmed as a Kryptonian, the boy is immediately taken to the Department of Metahuman Affairs headquarters in Washington, D.C. without Superman's knowledge.
+He removes the boy from their custody, and decides to raise him with Lois Lane.
+Clark then contacts Batman, who names the boy Christopher Kent.

 Chris attends the Ellsworth School, an elite private school, where he has difficulty concealing his powers.
 Superman and Batman develop an implant concealed in a wristwatch that uses red sun radiation to block Chris' powers until he learns to control them.
 However, the wristwatch fails due to being calibrated on the metabolism of an adult Kryptonian and explodes, wrecking Clark and Lois' apartment.
+Clark reassures Chris that he will not be sent away and that he would find a way to cope with his growing powers.

-Superman holds a press conference to inform the world that Chris is under his care.
+Superman holds a press conference to inform the world that Chris was under his care.
 At that time, Bizarro, sent by Lex Luthor, attempts to kidnap Chris.
-It is later revealed that Chris is the biological son of General Zod and Ursa.
+Later, it was revealed that Chris is the biological son of General Zod and Ursa.
 His arrival on Earth released Zod, Non, and Ursa from the Phantom Zone.
-He was born and raised in the Phantom Zone within a prison that is immune to the "timeless" effects of the zone.
+He was apparently conceived and raised in the Phantom Zone within a prison where time passed normally.
+In a battle with Superman, Zod and Ursa reclaim Chris, send Superman to the Phantom Zone, and invade Earth.
+Superman escapes with Mon-El's aid, then allies with Lex Luthor to defeat Zod, who had captured a large portion of Earth's superhero population.
 After Zod and his army are defeated, Chris pursues them into the Phantom Zone to ensure that they cannot escape, since the entrance to the Phantom Zone will remain weak as long as he is on Earth.